mrageh/duolingo/README.md

 # Duolingo

-TODO: Write a gem description
+Duolingo is a wrapper gem for the duolingo api.
+It allows you to query the api for a particular users details.

 ## Installation